chapman-phys220-2018f/cw13-crump/README.md

 ## Assessment

 This assigment was not hard but tricky, it might not be the only/best way to do the first part, but coloning the reposetory info to cocalc and than cp to cw13 is one way to do it.
+On thing wich realy amazed me was how GOOD cocal can do latex, I have been using the emacs editor for all my latex file for almost over a year, and its great and all, BUT cntrl-c cntrl-v doesnot work there which my sound no bad but its really annoying, the fact that cocalc can do that and in addition live comyling is really great.

 **Natanael Alpay, Conner Carnahan**